Harkirat19/Pet-Adopt-Mobile-App/README.md

 ### Favorites and Wishlist
 Enable users to save favorite pets to a wishlist for future reference.
 Notify users if a favorited pet's status changes (e.g., adopted, pending).

-### Integration with Social Media
-Allow users to share pet profiles on social media platforms to increase visibility.
-Facilitate login and registration through social media accounts for convenience.

 ## Tech Stack